just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/Coin-Flip-Experiment-optional.rst

     Discuss what you expected to happen and what you observed?
     &lt;/li&gt;

-    &lt;li&gt;What does this experiment tell you about App Inventor’s PRNG?
+    &lt;li&gt;What does this experiment tell you about App Inventor’s <span class="hover vocab yui-wk-div" data-id="PRNG">PRNG</span>?
 Is it ‘good’?
     &lt;/li&gt;

-    &lt;li&gt;How many trials should be performed in order to draw a conclusion one way or the other about our hypothesis?
+    &lt;li&gt;How many trials should be performed in order to draw a conclusion one way or the other about our <span class="hover vocab yui-wk-div" data-id="hypothesis">hypothesis</span>?
     &lt;/li&gt;